buley/personal/src/content/biases.md

 *Reactance, rebellion for its own sake.*

 **Pattern**
-- I naturally **reject authority, mainstream ideas, and conventional wisdom**—assuming anything widely accepted is **probably flawed**
+- I naturally **reject authority, mainstream ideas, and conventional wisdom**--assuming anything widely accepted is **probably flawed**
 - I instinctively prefer **ideas, systems, or methods that are unconventional or self-derived**
 - This can lead to **automatic opposition rather than strategic analysis**